PashleneNaidoo/Planet-Zava/README.md

 the sphere is acted on by its weight, mg, and by the buoyant force B = ρ0Vg.
 The lake floor is horizontal, and the intention is that the sphere first lands 1000 m away, after which it bounces, losing 50% of its kinetic energy at each bounce

+Things I still need to add :
+1)To take into consideration of buoyancy and the volume changes that happen adiabatically, including the pressure of the elastic shell
+2)Ensure the first bounce has a distance of 1000m